Skip to main content

 Frequently Asked Questions (FAQs)

-SMCRA requires that these problems are inventories.
+SMCRA requires that these problems are inventoried.

 The 1990 SMCRA Amendments eliminated the original Priority 4 pertaining to AML reclamation research and renumbered the remaining priorities.